Why is file naming important?

 2 Human-Readable

-- Names should be detailed but not too long
+- Names shouldn’t be too long

 # not good